klmcwhirter/pi-day-2024-with-py/docs/wasm-downsides.md

 ## Downsides of Python WASM in browser ...

+##### Table of Contents

+- Performance
+- Build / Deploy
+- Design Choices or Fitness of Purpose

+---

 ### Downsides - Performance

 Because there is only a single accessible thread in the browser, performance will suffer when using this pattern.
 You are much better off hosting an API in another process and accessing it asynchronously (via fetch, et al).
 Even cooperative cycle sharing techniques (via features like [requestIdleCallback](https://developer.mozilla.org/en-US/docs/Web/API/Window/requestIdleCallback)) just provide a false sense of hope.